equinix/metal-cli/docs/metal_virtual-network_get.md

 ### Synopsis

-Retrieves a list of virtual networks for the specified project.
+Retrieves a list of all VLANs for the specified project.

 ```
 metal virtual-network get -p <project_UUID> [flags]